 where $\Delta_{b,c} \in \rational$ and $Spin^c (Y)$ is $Spin^c$ structures on $Y$~\footnote{Its definition is a lift of the structure group $SO(3)$ of the tangent bundle $TY$ of $Y$ to $Spin^c (Y)$ group.}.
 This $q$ series is an analytic continuation of (1) into the complex unit disk.
 The decomposition of (1) is given by

 where $\zeta = q^{1/2}$, and $(\mu^{i}_1 , \mu^{i}_2) \in \rational / \intg \times \rational / \intg$.
 Furthermore,

-where $V$ is the vertex set of $\Gamma$, $\pi$ is the number of positive eigenvalues of $B$ and $\alpha_i$ indicates a choice of chamber.
-And $\Omega$ is an integration contour.\\ In contrast to $\hat{Z}_b $ associated with a Lie algebra~\cite{GPPV, P1}, the super $\hat{Z}$ (4) carries two labels $(b,c)$. \begin{Rmk} The above integrations are equivalent to picking constant terms in the variables. \end{Rmk} \underline{Generic plumbing graphs} A notion of genericity of plumbing graphs was introduced in \cite{FP}.
-The definition states that, for a plumbing graph containing at least one vertex whose degree is larger than two, the graph does not admit splitting $V|_{\text{deg}\neq 2} = U \sqcup W$ such that if $i\in U$ and $j\in W$, then $B^{-1}_{ij}=0$, where $V|_{\text{deg}\neq 2}$ is the set of vertices whose degrees are not two.
+where $V$ is the vertex set of $\Gamma$, $\pi$ is the number of positive eigenvalues of $B$ and $\alpha_i$ indicates a choice of a chamber.
+And $\Omega$ is an integration contour tied to $\alpha_i$ chamber.\\ In contrast to $\hat{Z}_b $ associated with a Lie algebra~\cite{GPPV, P1}, the super $\hat{Z}$ (4) carries two labels $(b,c)$. \begin{Rmk} The above integrations are equivalent to picking constant terms in the variables. \end{Rmk} \underline{Generic plumbing graphs} A notion of genericity of plumbing graphs was introduced in \cite{FP}.
+The definition states that, for a plumbing graph containing at least one vertex whose degree is greater than two, the graph does not admit a splitting $V|_{\text{deg}\neq 2} = U \sqcup W$ such that if $i\in U$ and $j\in W$, then $B^{-1}_{ij}=0$, where $V|_{\text{deg}\neq 2}$ denotes the set of vertices whose degrees are not equal to two.

-\underline{Good Chambers} The integration contour $\Omega$ in (4) is equivalent to a choice of an expansion chamber $\alpha_i$.
-In order for (4) to yields a well defined power series, a (generic) plumbing graph containing at least one vertex of degree larger than two must have good chambers.
-The existence condition of good chambers is given in \cite{FP}: If there exists a vector
+\underline{Good Chambers} The integration contour $\Omega$ in (4) is equivalent to the choice of an expansion chamber $\alpha_i$.
+For (4) to yield a well defined power series, a (generic) plumbing graph containing at least one vertex of degree greater than two must have good chambers.
+The condition for the existence of good chambers is given in \cite{FP}: If there exists a vector

 such that

 is \textit{copositive} and